marcozardo/patterns/fabric/Converter/system.md

         const compartment Nucleus;         # constant compartment

   - **Species declaration:**
-    - Use `species` to define the biochemical entities.
+    - Use `species` to define the entities.
     - Each species **must specify its compartment** using the `in` keyword.
     - **Boundary vs. Floating Syntax:**
         - **Boundary Species:** Use the `$` symbol immediately before the species name (e.g., `$A`).
 This is the **recommended** method.
 Alternatively, use the `const` keyword after `species` (e.g., `species const W`).